Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 5

-Add broth gradually, stirring until the mixture reaches a thick, wet consistency.
+Add broth gradually to reach a thick, wet consistency.

 6

-Cool completely before serving.
-Add coconut oil and supplements per serving only.
+Cool completely.
+Add coconut oil and supplements per serving.

 Recipe 5: Slow Cooker Chicken and Vegetable Wet Stew